AgnosPCB/documentation/docs/Screen-layout.md

 ![alt text](assets/menu-report.png)

 **Take REFERENCE photo:** Take a photo of what will be a REFERENCE PCB/Panel.
-Shorcut: R
+Shortcut: R

 ![alt text](assets/menu-take-ref.png)